ibmecod/bluemix-hue-filebrowser/README.md

 > Note that additional tweaking (a la the file browser) may be required to get the other apps running as well.

-## Running the image in IBM Bluemix

-What you need to get started:
+## What you need to get started

 - A Bluemix account
     [Sign up](https://console.ng.bluemix.net/?cm_mmc=IBMEcoDWW-_-IIC-_-BluemixDay-_-BluemixDayAAAWebpage) in Bluemix, or use an existing account.
-- A Docker client + CloudFoundry CLI setup on Windows, Mac or Linux (note that a Docker 1.6.x client is required) Follow the instructions for setting up the IBM Containers Plugin for  Cloud Foundry [here] (https://www.ng.bluemix.net/docs/containers/container_cli_cfic.html#container_cli_cfic)
+- A Docker client + CloudFoundry CLI setup on Windows, Mac or Linux Follow the instructions for setting up the IBM Containers Plugin for  Cloud Foundry [here] (https://www.ng.bluemix.net/docs/containers/container_cli_cfic.html#container_cli_cfic)
-   Note: An alternative approach is to use IBM Containers Extensions but this is deprecated, and is much harder to setup so we don't recommend using it.
+   *Note: The Docker binary that you are told to download must be Docker 1.6.x.
+On Windows it must be renamed to **docker.exe** and be in the PATH.
+On Mac it must be renamed to **docker**, made executable and be in the PATH.*
 - Login into Bluemix and to IBM Containers  with the following sequence of commands:
 ```sh
   cf login